OpenGlobalMind/old-ogm-wiki/OGM Stewardship/Documents/Slim, Fast SOW.md

 # Slim, Fast Statement of Work

+## New Stuff

+OGM and Lionsberg will engage in a six-month initial phase called the "[[Launch Sprint]]."

 ## OGM Operating Infrastructure

 - OGM will use the OGM Wiki for community planning, coordination, and documentation